Scientists complete a Gulf-wide survey of oil pollution among fish populations for the first time since the huge oil spill

 On 20 April 2010, while drilling at sea 250 miles southeast of Houston, a blowout caused an explosion on the Deepwater Horizon oil rig that killed 11 crewmen and ignited a fireball visible from 40 miles away.
 The fire was inextinguishable and, two days later, on 22 April, the Horizon sank, leaving the well gushing at the seabed and causing the largest oil spill to ever occur in US waters

-The massive study – comprising samples from 2,500 fish representing 91 species spread across 359 locations in the Gulf of Mexico – suggests contamination from oil pollution remains widespread.
+A massive new study – comprising samples from 2,500 fish representing 91 species spread across 359 locations in the Gulf of Mexico – suggests contamination from oil pollution, 10 years after Deepwater Horizon oil spill, remains widespread.

 “This is the largest comprehensive fish survey ever conducted in a large marine ecosystem” says study author Erin L. Pulster, marine scientist and postdoctoral researcher at the University of South Florida.